MarRac15/julia_binding/README.md

 ## Java compilation:

-- First, we copy the .java files into the work directory ('./' is the relative path to the current working directory)
+- First, we copy the .java files into the work directory ('./' is the relative path to the current working directory).
 - Compilation is handled by the OpenJDK compiler:

 ```dockerfile